beaubarrier/Beaus-Code-Snippits/README.md

 # Beaus-Code-Snippits

-A list of code snippits for personal use.
+A list of collected code snippits for personal use.